-- Place the router in a location where it can be connected to multiple devices as well as to a power source. - Make sure the cables and power cord are safely placed out of the way so they do not create a tripping hazard. - The router can be placed on a shelf or desktop. - Keep the router away from devices with strong electromagnetic reference, such as Bluetooth devices, cordless phones and microwaves.
+- Place the router in a location where it can be connected to multiple devices as well as to a power socket. - Make sure the cables and power cord are safely placed out of the way so they do not create a tripping hazard. - The router can be placed on a shelf or desktop. - Keep the router away from the strong electromagnetic radiation and the device of electromagnetic sensitive.